csound/manual/docs/opcodes/sliderkawai.md

 _k1 ... k16_ -- output values

-The opcode _sliderKawai_ is equivalent to [slider16](../opcodes/slider16.md), but it has the controller and channel numbers (_ichan_ and _ictlnum_) hard-coded to make for quick compatiblity with the KAWAI MM-16 midi mixer.
+The opcode _sliderkawai_ is equivalent to [slider16](../opcodes/slider16.md), but it has the controller and channel numbers (_ichan_ and _ictlnum_) hard-coded to make for quick compatiblity with the KAWAI MM-16 midi mixer.
 This device doesn't allow changing the midi message associated to each slider.
 It can only output on control 7 for each fader on a separate midi channel.
 This opcode is a quick way of assigning the mixer's 16 faders to k-rate variables in csound.

 ## See Also